qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 Let’s have a look at a very simple file script file, which calls the R method ``spsample`` to create a random grid within the boundary of the polygons in a given polygon layer.
 This method belong to the ``maptools`` package.
-Since almost all the algorithms that you might like to incorporate into QGIS will use or generate spatial data, knowledge of spatial packages like ``maptools`` and, specially, ``sp``, is mandatory.
+Since almost all the algorithms that you might like to incorporate into |qg| will use or generate spatial data, knowledge of spatial packages like ``maptools`` and, specially, ``sp``, is mandatory.